 In most cases, you will find that your radio also comes with RF gain which does almost the same job as squelch control.
 However, between the two, we advise you to pick radios with squelch control rather than those that lack it entirely.
 This is because squelch control can filter both noise and weak signals whereas RF gain only reduces your radio’s sensitivity to noise.

-Despite coming up with 11 of the best ham radio transceivers you could buy in 2021, your needs will ultimately dictate the best radio for you.
-As we've seen, ham radio transceivers vary greatly when it comes to power and features.
+Despite coming up with a list of the best ham radio transceivers you could buy in 2022, your needs will ultimately dictate the best radio for you.
+As we’ve seen, ham radio transceivers vary greatly when it comes to power and features.

-Nevertheless, there are bound to be a couple of radios that have the exact set of features that you want such as the Icom IC-718.
-You should only make sure that the radio you settle on has the bare minimum features that will enable it to serve you as you intended.
+Nevertheless, there are bound to be a couple of radios that have the exact set of features that you want.
+You should only make sure that the radio you settle on has the bare minimum features that will enable it to serve you as you intended, like those listed above.

 Enter your text here…